How to clean and repair drive with DiskPart on Windows 11

 Windows 11 DiskPart repair drive

-On Windows 11, you can use the Check Disk (chkdsk) tool to scan and repair logical errors on a drive, but if the Task Manager continues to show one hundred percent active time on a drive, you’re still unable to access it, or you notice other problems, it could be a data corruption problem that you can resolve with DiskPart.
+On Windows 11, you can use the Check Disk (chkdsk) tool to scan and repair logical errors on a drive, but if the Task Manager continues to show one hundred percent active time on a drive, you’re still unable to access it, or you notice other problems, it could be a data corruption problem which you can resolve with DiskPart.

 Important: The instructions outlined below will delete any data on the drive.
 It’s assumed you have previously created a backup of the data you may need again.